firebolt-db/godocs/docs/Guides/getting-started.md

 <img src="../assets/images/Verified.png" alt="Verified" width="500"/>

-3. Type in your email and password and click 'Log In'
+3. Type in your email and password and click 'Log In'.
 4. Optionally, you can rename your account if you choose.

 And that's it!
 You're ready to get started with Firebolt.